Our Story - Quality Seed Potatoes. Quality Potatoes to Eat. Our Certificates - Your Guarantee of top quality

 It is over twenty years now since Andrew Skea started Skea Organics and registered as an organic seed potato grower and supplier.
 Skea Organics is now a highly recognised name in the potato industry, supplying to many larger organisations and seed sellers.
 Skea Organics is the lead supplier of organic seed potatoes to farmers and market gardeners throughout UK.
-This also included and Europe and further afield.
+This also included Europe and further afield.
 However, due to Brexit we are unable to supply to EU and NI.

 Potato House is the baby potato of Skea Organics, and grew out of a need to service smaller orders for gardeners, allotment growers, market gardeners and independent gardening and hardware stores.
-We also supply ware (eating or table) potatoes to shops, box schemes and restaurants.
+We also supply eating potatoes to shops, box schemes and restaurants as well as to the general public.
 The Potato House website is dedicated to the gardeners and small passionate growers who are looking for high-quality seed potatoes with unique taste and specific characteristics.
+This now extends to chefs who want to experiment with heritage and coloured potatoes in tke kitchen.
+Around a third of our varieties are organic, although by volume, our organic range is about 80% of our harvest.
+Our website clearly shows what is organic and what is not, as does our labelling and invoices.

 In 2010 we decided to extend our variety list of heritage and speciality seed potato varieties which have long histories and exclusive characteristics.
 We have developed a specialist niche in growing and supplying a wide selection of top quality heritage and speciality seed potatoes.